Skip to main content

 North Pole economists have projected that the retention of SCL headquarters will have an economic impact worth between US$4 zillion and $582 zillion.
 Some critics dispute those numbers, citing typically overblown projections from regional touters misrepresented as independent experts, other gift-giving factors such as birthdays, and the rise in incidental generosity.

-Big numbers or small, a ribbon-cutting is scheduled for December 25, 2023, when SCL hopes to have completed a vast new headquarters/manufacturing/distribution complex, including such amenities as in-house childcare, a yoga studio and fitness center, a double-decker data center, semiconductor fabrication capability and a Just-In-Time gift card distribution facility.
+Big numbers or small, a ribbon-cutting is scheduled for December 25, 2024, when SCL hopes to have completed a vast new headquarters/manufacturing/distribution complex, including such amenities as in-house childcare, a yoga studio and fitness center, a double-decker data center, a Just-In-Time gift card distribution facility and semiconductor fabrication capability (alas, no subsidies, as the only Arctic Chips Act is a measure related to regulation of shaved ice harvesting by certain tropical jurisdictions).
 Action is already lively and quick, as SCL is expected to soon announce a design-build contractor to lead the project.

 Some have speculated that, like other corporate relocation projects, this one just came down to where the CEO wanted to live.
 Holly Jolie says CEO Kris Kringle and his spouse were “influential participants” in the site selection process, but that executive amenities were weighted to contribute only 15% to each candidate site’s overall score.

-Reached on his new iPhone 15 Pro Max early this week, Kringle demurred on the dollar figures and his role in the project’s final selection, but did offer some insight into the organization’s strategy:
+Reached on his new iPhone 16 Pro early this week, Kringle demurred on the dollar figures and his role in the project’s final selection, but did offer some insight into the organization’s strategy:

 “Even as we have grown into a conglomerate, we have always kept our roots as a workshop firmly in mind,” he said, noting that the idea pursued by rival Amazon to split HQ functions was never entertained.
 “We are dedicated to ho-ho-holistic growth,” he said, with no need for spinning off air cargo or data centers as stand-alone businesses when the current sleigh and nice/naughty CRM system suffice.
 “We have no more markets to conquer,” he said.
 “We just want to be optimally focused on serving as the catalyst for gift-giving, whatever the season.”